TheMarlboroMan/libdansdl2/README.md

 ## TODO:

+- Fix groups and camera errors.
+- Add rotation to groups.
+- Add vector constructor and insert for points.
 - Clear OLD functions with no use.
 Keep the interface simpler.
 	- We should actually take a look at the whole code...
 There's a lot of things that are only defined and never used.
 - Keep clearing old SDL_Rect functions.